 If you're an employee and can't work because of the coronavirus

 From 20th April, the UK Government opened its Coronavirus Job Retention Scheme.
 This scheme allows employers to claim 80% of the wages they would normally pay an employee who is now furloughed (not working) due to COVID-19 so that they can continue paying them (up to £2,500 a month).
 Employers can 'top-up' the grant to pay you the remaining 20% but don't have to.
 To qualify, you need to have been on your employer's payroll by the 19th March 2020.

-There are no rules in the scheme that say you can't work somewhere else while you are furloughed and receiving 80% of your wages.
+There's no rule in the scheme that says you can't work somewhere else while you are furloughed and receiving 80% of your wages.
 However, your employment contract with your employer may stop you from working somewhere else so it's worth checking if you intend to work elsewhere.

 - your earnings in the same month of the previous year or